-I love how my expectations of you constantly rising, while the ones you have for me gradually decline.
-I love the look of failure and disappointment at your face.
+I love how my expectations of you constantly rise, while the ones you have for me gradually decline.
+I love the look of failure and disappointment on your face.

 I love how you support me and how I never need to support you.
 Why would I even do that?
 The things you will never get keep you with me.

 I love how you think you are with a person who loves you.
 But I’m a person who shows love and affection as a manipulation tool.

 I love how you need me and how you think you’re with the right person.
 How I made you feel unworthy and insignificant.